SSHGuard/sshguard/INSTALL.rst

 ====================

-Obtain the source from SSHGuard's code repository on BitBucket or an official release tarball avaialble from <http://www.sshguard.net/>.
+Obtain the source from SSHGuard's code repository on BitBucket or an official release tarball available from <http://www.sshguard.net/>.
 Use `autoreconf` (usually provided by the autoconf package in your system) to install auxiliary files, and then proceed to build and install.